SCHOOL CLOSURE 2020

 WELCOME TO YEAR 2

-Mr Keohane (Monday and Tuesday), Mrs Smith (Wednesday to Friday), Mrs Cahill and Mrs Ball look forward to working with the class this year.
+Mr Keohane (Monday and Tuesday), Mrs Smith (Wednesday to Friday) and Mrs Ball look forward to working with the class this year.

 Library: In Year 2, our library day is Friday.
 We will encourage children to select appropriate books to read independently or a book which you could read with them.

-Our third theme of Year Two is ALL ABOUT ME.
+Our fifth theme of Year Two is EXPLORERS.

 Please take the time to read the Curriculum Newsletter for the term.